lupuleasa-core/Dota2-TheCore-Config-Engine/Dota 2 Keyboard Setups/Project Oracle/README.md

 1. launch DotA 2 and customize to your liking

+2. Enable some Project Oracle mods such as the dark minimap.
+To do this, edit the gameinfo.gi in the "dota 2 beta\game\dota" folder and scroll down to the Project Oracle mods section and follow the instructions there.
+IMPORTANT: Then open the "dota 2 beta\game" folder and double-click the "CreateSymbolicLinks.bat" file to run it.
+If you skp this step, in-game build guides will NOT work.

-2. ####renable all WinKey shortcuts you have previously disabled by running the .reg file (If upgrading from an old version)
+3. ####renable all WinKey shortcuts you have previously disabled by running the .reg file (If upgrading from an old version)

 #Customization: